ethangutk/Outrageous-Blades/README.md

 | ⚠ ⚠ ⚠ ***DISCLAIMER*** ⚠ ⚠ ⚠
 | :---:
 | This readme.md is not finished yet since.
-I am still gathering information to write about some of the features of this project but I wanted to make it public so you can check out the code in the meantime.
+I am still gathering information to write about some of the features of this project, but I wanted to make it public so that you can check out the code in the meantime.

 <h1 align="center">⚔ Outrageous Blades</h1><br>
 <table align="center">